Friday, June 26, 2009

 (A recent survey with a social science twist.)

 Taner Bilgiç, Burhan Turksen (1999).
-Measurement Of membership functions: theoretical and empirical work.
+Measurement of membership functions: theoretical and empirical work.
 Chapter 3 in Fundamentals of Fuzzy Sets (Didier Dubois, Henri Prade, editors), 195-230.

 (I presume everybody knows this one, an excellent starting point.)